-East Evergreen Historic District is generally bounded by 3rd and 7th Streets, McDowell Road, the alley South of Willetta Street and the I-10 Phoenix, AZ.
+East Evergreen Historic District is bound by 3rd and 7th Streets, McDowell Rd, the alley South of Willetta St and the I-10 in Phoenix

-Immerse yourself in the history and character of this neighborhood as you explore the diverse architectural styles, including Craftsman, Spanish Revival, and Tudor.
+Immerse yourself in the history and character of this neighborhood as you explore the diverse architectural styles.

 Central Phoenix Location